ankush/ankush.dev/content/posts/tip-concurrency-schedule.md

     cache.delete(id)                   # invalidate cache
 ```

 At surface, this invalidation implementation seems reasonable.
-But what happens when this document is frequently updated and read?
+But what happens when this record is frequently updated and read?
 Is there any possible interleaving where invalidation will be incorrect?

 Applying some imagination, we can come up with an interleaving that will cause stale data to be stored in cache: